infinitemonitor/emoticore/README.md

 - ownerTag - the bot owner's tag
 - helpLink - the link given to the user when running the help command
 - token - the bot's token
+- disabledCommands - an array of command names which should be disabled. these will not be loaded upon startup

 # Thanks
 Thanks to wurzt#0001 for coming up with the name